agokule/Conqorial/README.md

 4. Open your web browser and navigate to `http://localhost:8000`
  * If you want to run the `Debug` version, go to the `Debug` folder, otherwise, go to the `Release` folder.
     * **Tip:** If you are running Debug mode, you can increase performance a little bit by deleting the console output html element using Right Click -> Inspect -> Right Click again -> Delete Element.
 You will have to use the browser's console to see any output now though.
  * Then click on the html file to start the game.
+ * **Note:** If you are having trouble with say, trying to scroll to zoom in/out, or right clicking on a country, you probably have one of the imgui windows selected.
+    * In that case, try unselecting it by double clicking on some water tile